 - Does a garage conversion add value to my home?

 - A well-finished garage conversion typically adds 10-20% to the value of your property, making it one of the most cost-effective home improvements available in South London.
-At a cost of £15,000-£25,000 for a single garage conversion, the return on investment is often higher than a loft conversion or extension when measured as a percentage of the build cost.
+With single garage conversions starting from around £15,000, the return on investment is often higher than a loft conversion or extension when measured as a percentage of the build cost.
 According to Rightmove and Zoopla data, an additional habitable room can add £40,000-£60,000 to a property in boroughs like Bromley, Lewisham, and Bexley.
 The actual value added depends on what you convert it into — an extra bedroom or dedicated home office tends to add more value than a utility room or general storage space.
 The key to maximising value is ensuring the conversion looks and feels like a proper room, not a converted garage.
 That means level flooring, proper insulation meeting current Building Regulations, adequate ceiling height of at least 2.3 metres, and a finish that matches the rest of the house.

 Get a Free Garage Conversions Quote